MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/partitionoperator.md

 * *T*: Tabular source of the `partition` operator

 * *Column:* Name of the column that will be used for source partitioning.
-See [Notes](#Notes) for existing limitation on amount of key values used for partitioning.
+See **Notes** below for existing limitation on amount of key values used for partitioning.

 * *Subquery*: Query that will be applied on each of the source partitions.